matze/jekyll-ditaa/README.md

 _Note_: If you haven't auto-regenerate enabled, the images might not get copied.
 In this case you have to run a second Jekyll pass.

+## Configuration

+You can use the `_config.yml` to specify the parameter `ditaa_output_directory` with the folder in which the rendered images will be placed:

+    ... _config.yml file ...
+    ...
+    ditaa_output_directory: /resources/ditaa
+    ...
+    ... _config.yml file ...

+If not specified, the output directory will be `/images/ditaa` by default.

+_Note_: The plugin keeps this output directory clean, deleting all obsolete files (orphaned by all posts).
+No problem in keeping other content in this folder, as long as the filenames are not like "`ditaa-foobar.png`".